 The UW Water Resources Institute (WRI) provides access to summaries and reports of GCC-facilitated groundwater research, as well as cataloging all WRI research reports into WorldCat and MadCat, two library indexing tools that provide both worldwide and statewide access to this research.
 The Water Resources Library has partnered with UW Libraries' Digital Collections Center to digitize and post UWS and DNR final project reports.
 As a result of this partnership, full-text reports are also available through the UW Ecology and Natural Resources Digital Collection.
-In 2013, progress continued in locating older final reports and summaries for Internet accessibility.
+Progress continues in making older final reports and summaries accessible on-line.